-Each ADS represents one ordinary share, nominal value £0.008 per share.
+THE OFFERING ADSs offered by us 4,000,000 ADSs, each representing one ordinary share.
+Option to purchase additional ADSs We have granted the underwriters an option for a period of 30 days from the date of this prospectus to purchase up to an additional 600,000 ADSs from us.
+Ordinary shares (including ordinary shares represented by ADSs) to be outstanding immediately after this offering 39,930,331 ordinary shares (or 40,530,331 ordinary shares if the underwriters exercise in full their option to purchase an additional 600,000 ADSs).
+American Depositary Shares Each ADS represents one ordinary share, nominal value £0.008 per share.
 The depositary will be the holder of the ordinary shares underlying the ADSs, and you will have the rights of an ADS holder or beneficial owner (as applicable) as provided in the deposit agreement among us, the depositary and all holders and beneficial owners of ADSs issued thereunder.
 To better understand the terms of our ADSs, you should carefully read the section in this prospectus titled "Description of American Depositary Shares."
 We also encourage you to read the deposit agreement, which is filed as an exhibit to the registration statement of which this prospectus forms a part.
 ADS depositary Citibank, N.A.
 Custodian Citibank, N.A.
-(London Branch)

-Use of proceeds We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, to be approximately \$ million if the underwriters million (or \$ exercise in full their option to purchase an additional ADSs) based on the assumed public offering price of \$ per ADS, the last reported sale price of our ADSs on the Nasdaq Global Select Market on , 2021.
+(London Branch) Use of proceeds We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, to be approximately \$134.4 million (or \$154.7 million if the underwriters exercise in full their option to purchase an additional 600,000 ADSs) based on the public offering price of \$36.00 per ADS.
 We intend to use the net proceeds from this offering (i) to fund clinical trials, therapist training and other activities to support the development of our investigational COMP360 psilocybin therapy through completion of all ongoing trials through the end of Phase II meetings with the FDA; (ii) to fund research and clinical development activities related to our investigational COMP360 psilocybin therapy to support the progression of COMP360 as a therapy for other neuropsychiatric indications and further our mechanistic understanding of psilocybin; (iii) to fund our general business development activities, including strategic investments which may aid us in developing digital technologies to complement and augment our therapies, as well as potentially providing access to other novel drug candidates for development in neuropsychiatric and related indications; and (iv) to fund general and administrative expenses, working capital and other general corporate purposes.
-See "Use of Proceeds"

-for a more complete description of the intended use of proceeds from this offering.
+See "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.

 Dividend Policy We do not anticipate paying any cash dividends in the foreseeable future.
-See "Dividend prospectus for a discussion of factors you should carefully consider before deciding to invest in our ADSs.
+See "Dividend Policy" for more information.
+Risk factors See "Risk Factors" beginning on page 10 and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our ADSs.
+Nasdaq Global Select Market symbol "CMPS."